MARSHALL CAVENDISH EDUCATION REBRANDS TO BRING BACK THE JOY OF LEARNING IN TODAY'S COMPLEX WORLD

 COVID-19 has brought upon a whole new world of heightened expectations for educators and students to do more and better.
 With this brand refresh, MCE wants to make learning and teaching resources more approachable and accessible, suitable to be used in different geographical and language backgrounds.

 "This is a crucial time for students and educators who are still adapting to changes imposed by the pandemic.
-We see schools worldwide have picked up new ways of teaching, and students have had to realign the way they learn.
+Schools worldwide have picked up new ways of teaching, and students have had to realign the way they learn.

 With the new inspiriting brand identity, we want to continue creating quality learning and teaching content designed based on proven pedagogies, meet the needs of in-person and virtual learning, and more importantly, nurture the joy of learning in learners," said Yeoh Cheng Poh, Head of Education, MCE.